Arms are every fitness buff’s pride and joy. The ‘Show’ muscles as they call it. The ‘gunz’ or the ‘Pythons’ in gym bro lingo.

 Wrapping Up

-But in comparison to the rest of the muscle groups, your arms are pretty small.
-Follow the basics and you will see results.
+But compared to the rest of the muscle groups, your arms are relatively small.
+Follow the basics, work hard, and you’ll see the results you’re after.